Forestry

 If a tree is concluded to be healthy we do not remove them as we hope to preserve our natural canopy in the City.

 The contractor hired by the city has several Certified Arborists on staff, recognized by the International Society of Arboriculture.
-These specialists care for the trees with overall health and safety in mind:

 J.H.
 Hart Tree Trimming and Removal Overview